 It cannot go without saying that boxing is one of the most physically challenging sports in the world.
 According to several studies about “science of muscles and movement” expert label boxing as the most demanding sport for an athlete.
 Boxing requires strength, power, endurance and the ability to withstand huge hits over a period of time.
 Not to mention the huge dedication that goes into the 3 or 4 month training camps before a fight.
 When the rounds go by, a boxer has to dig dip and overcome the pain and fatigue.
 Boxing definitely deserves it’s place as one of the most physically challenging sports.

-Alpine Skiing makes a shock appearance on our list of the most physically challenging sports.
+Alpine Skiing makes a shock appearance on our list of the most physically demanding sports.
 Studies of physiological profiles of elite alpine skiers reveal that in order to be at the elite level, you must have great muscular strength, anaerobic power, anaerobic endurance, co-ordination, agility, balance and flexibility.
 There are many programmes the elite athletes have to endure such as the on-hill snow training and the dryland training.
 Elite skiers have strong legs, relatively lean and carry lots of strength.
 Alpine skiing obviously requires a lot of physical demand with studies showing the average skier gets injured 17 times per 1000 ski days.

 MMA and wrestling alike require a lot of physical demands.
 MMA requires full body strength, un-matched conditioning and fitness levels to ensure those fast reflexes, speed and power.
 The sport involves stand up fighting, grappling and ground based grappling.
 During each five-minute round, fighters need to maintain an unparalleled level of physical and mental alertness to avoid falling victim to a technically perfect fight-ending blow from an opponent.